-1.2.7 AAA99: collision when marking this line as NEW\CODE, was already OLD\CODE
+1.2.7 AAA99: collision when marking this line as NEW_CODE, was already OLD_CODE

 This is an error code that is raised when Flake8 tries to mark a single line as occupied by two different types of block.
 It should never happen.
-The values for NEW\CODE and OLD\CODE are as follows:
+The values for NEW_CODE and OLD_CODE are from the list of Line markers.